Boliviana de Aviación: Destinations

 Boliviana de Aviación's main hub is in Cochabamba at Jorge Wilstermann International Airport, located in the center of the country.
 As such, most of the domestic network is operated out of Cochabamba.
 The airline also maintains two focus cities in La Paz and Santa Cruz de la Sierra.
 All international flights within South America as well as long-haul services to Madrid and Miami operate out of Viru Viru International Airport in Santa Cruz de la Sierra due to the airport's low altitude compared to La Paz's El Alto International Airport.

-Codeshare agreements
+Codeshare and Interline agreements

-Boliviana de Aviación has codeshare agreements with the following airlines (as of December 2022):
+Boliviana de Aviación has codeshare and Interline agreements with the following airlines: